devaman/importable/README.md

 ## Why?

 Lazy loading is great, but as soon as you need to do anything more than import a single package, it can get messy.
-With importable, you can import the packages you need, initialize them, and use them like normal; all while making sure your packages are only initialized once.
+With Importable, you can import the packages you need, initialize them, and use them like normal; all while making sure your packages are only initialized once.

 ## Usage